IonDen/ion.rangeSlider/readme.md

 </table>

 ## Update history
+* June 30, 2013 - minor bug fixes and new option "hideText"
 * June 21, 2013 - added the ability to display the grid
 * June 21, 2013 - minor bug fix
 * June 06, 2013 - new public methods and some code optimisations